Omar-EM/mcp_cli_anthropic/README.md

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.

+The code is from [anthropic course: Introduction to MCP protocol](https://anthropic.skilljar.com/introduction-to-model-context-protocol/303756)

 ## Prerequisites

 - Python 3.9+